How to Submit a Podcast to Apple Podcasts, Google Podcasts, and Spotify in 2022

 Preparing Your Podcast for Submission

-You’ve planned, recorded, and edited your podcast, and now have a trailer or even a couple of episodes ready to be circulated out into the world.
-You’ve ideally also created your podcast cover art: the artwork that serves the same purpose as a book cover or movie poster to represent the visual identity of your podcast.
+You’ve planned, recorded, and edited your podcast, and now have a trailer or even a couple of episodes ready to be circulated.
+You’ve ideally also created your podcast cover art, i.e. the artwork that serves the same purpose as a book cover or movie poster to represent the visual identity of your podcast.

-Now you need to make those audio files available for listeners through the main podcast services: Apple Podcasts, Google Play, and Spotify.
+Now you need to make those audio files available for listeners through the main podcast services: Apple Podcasts, Google Podcasts, and Spotify.

-Seriously Simple Podcasting is made by Castos, a podcast hosting and analytics software company.
-Whether you’re just getting into podcasting, or are already a veteran podcaster, this is the best available tool to help you create and manage your podcast directly from the WordPress dashboard you already know and love.
-With more than 20,000 active installs and over 160 five-star reviews on WordPress, Seriously Simple Podcasting is the top-rated podcast plugin for WordPress.
+Seriously Simple Podcasting is a plugin made by Castos, a podcast hosting and analytics software company much like Buzzsprout and Casted mentioned above (who, you guessed it, also have WordPress plugins).
+Whether you’re just getting into podcasting or are a veteran podcaster, this tool helps you create and manage your podcast directly from the WordPress dashboard you already know and love.

 How to Submit a Podcast to Apple Podcasts

 Logging into Podcasts Connect is straightforward.
-Just click the + symbol in the left-hand corner.
+Just click the + symbol in the top left-hand corner.

 How to Submit a Podcast to Google Podcasts

-You’ll receive this message confirming that your podcast has been successfully transferred to Google Podcast Manager.
+You’ll receive a message confirming that your podcast has been successfully transferred to Google Podcast Manager.